 A Notice of Dispute can be a formal letter, or it can be in an email.
 We recommend dealing with contentious issues when they are raised before they escalate.
 You or the other side can make suggestions for rectifying problems.
 This gives you an opportunity to respond and resolve any disputes yourselves, before having to go to mediation.
 You could save yourselves time and money if you work it out between you.

-If however you receive a notice of the dispute, LegalVision can help you.
+If you receive a notice of the dispute, LegalVision can help you.
 LegalVision provides businesses and individuals with tailored online legal advice including dispute resolution.
-We have experienced business lawyers who will help protect you.
-Call LegalVision today on 1300 544 755 or fill in the form on this page.
+Get in touch with LegalVision’s dispute resolution lawyers on 1300 544 755 or fill in the form on this page.

 Was this article helpful?